AgentD/squashfs-tools-ng/README.md

 This location also hosts the Doxygen reference manual for the latest release.

 There is currently no official mailing list.
-So far I used the squashfs-tools mailing list on SourceForge for announcments and I will continue to do so until I am booted off.
+So far I used the squashfs-tools mailing list on SourceForge for announcements and I will continue to do so until I am booted off.